kryptobits/smartcontract/README.md

 The distribution of the 1,442,000,000 tokens of Kryptobits that will be offered for sale is described in the following table, by phases, quantity and estimated dates.

-- Token Standard ERC2O &quot;Token Kryptobits&quot; with the symbol &quot;KBE&quot;, having 1.260 million units created.
+- Token Standard ERC2O &quot;Kryptobits&quot; with the symbol &quot;KBE&quot;, having 1.260 million units created.

 - 360.5 million for the the developer team, advisors and economic and legal development of infrastructure.